Eyesore123/Snake-game-JS-only/README.md

 - **Easy Controls:** Use the arrow keys to control the snake's movement.
 - **Smooth gameplay:** Smooth gameplay that feels responsive and intuitive.
 - **Score Tracking:** Keep track of your score as you progress through the game.
+- **Game Over Screen:** See your final score and think about your performance.
+- **Music and sound effects** Amazing soundtrack, game sounds and customizable sound volume!
 - **Mobile Compatibility:** Play the game on your mobile device.
+- **Gamepad Support:** Play the game using a gamepad for an even more immersive experience.

 ## Planned improvements